The Learning Planet Academy

 ReModelUN participants

 This format allowed us to debate not as rivals, but as startup founders.
-By embracing total creative freedom, we moved beyond existing structures to propose alternative models.
-This collective energy reminded me why ReModelUN is essential: it's one of the few spaces where you really have the right to imagine the future.
+By embracing complete creative freedom, we moved beyond existing structures to propose alternative models.
+This collective energy reminded me why ReModelUN is essential: it is one of the rare spaces where we truly have the right to imagine the future

 ReModelUN Participant 1

-ReModelUN is a transformative experience that pushes us out of our comfort zone.
-Here, no one is out to win: we learn to suspend our egos to co-create.
-It's a rare space that offers the freedom to dream and collaborate across boundaries, revealing the true essence of diplomacy: respect, active listening and building a shared goal.
+ReModelUN is a transformative experience that pushes us beyond our comfort zone.
+Here, no one tries to win: we learn to set aside our ego in order to co-create.
+It is a rare space that offers the freedom to dream and collaborate beyond borders, revealing the true essence of diplomacy: respect, active listening and the building of a shared objective

 ReModelUN Participant 2